leaf-node/swirlnet.make-population/README.md

-# swirlnet
+# swirlnet.make-population

-This library evolves neural networks that may perform well at some control tasks.
+This is part of a neural network evolution library named swirlnet.

-It is quite similar to NEAT (NeuroEvolution of Augmenting Topologies), but some of its features are not implemented. swirlnet also implements basic novelty search functionality.
+swirlnet is similar to NEAT (NeuroEvolution of Augmenting Topologies), but its feature set and behavior is somewhat different.

-For an incomplete list of differences, refer to the `VS-NEAT.md` file.
+## Documentation

+See the `API.md` file in the plain `swirlnet` repo for API documentation.

 ## Status

-The API of swirlnet is currently unstable.
+The API of this library is currently unstable.

-## Use

-See the `API.md` file for a description of the API.

-See the `test/xor.js` file for a demonstration of swirlnet's capability.

-    $ node ./test/xor.js

 ## License

 This software is licensed under the Apache License, Version 2.0.

 Networks, genomes and phenotypes that you evolve with this library are released to you under CC0.
-In other words you may use them freely and without need for attribution.
+You may use them freely.